HaMerkaz HaHakla'i

+Organisation

-The 151 members of HaMerkaz HaHakla'i are selected every four years by a conference of 501 members of the Agricultural Workers Union, which was established in 1919.
+The 151 members of HaMerkaz HaHakla'i are selected every four years by a conference of 501 members of the Agricultural Workers Union.
 The organisation is headed by a 21-member secretariat.

+History

+The Agricultural Workers Union was established in 1919.

 After the Histadrut was established in 1920, the Agricultural Workers Union became one of its central components.
 This arrangement lasted until 1994, when the two organisations separated.